 Planning to Spend Christmas in Morocco

-Of course outside of the big cities you likely won’t find any notion of Christmas.
+The answer is no – and yes.
+Outside of the big cities you won't find any notion of Christmas.
 Children go to school as normal, most people have no idea that it's Christmas.
 Morocco is a majority Muslim country and Christmas is not a Muslim holiday so Morocco at Christmas is not a holiday.

-But, keep in mind in many cities like Marrakech Christmas through New Year’s is the HIGH tourism season.
-This means hotels and riads are booked well in advance, can be more costly and there are many more people around than other times of the year.
+Keep in mind in many cities like Marrakech, Christmas through New Year's is the HIGH tourism season.
+This means hotels and riads are booked well in advance, it can be more costly and there are many more people around than other times of the year.

 Looking to stay in Marrakech at Christmas?
 These 15 Beautiful riads will make your holiday special!